edwinencomienda/laravel-auth-sanctum-api/README.md

-# Laravel API
+# Laravel API with Sanctum Authentication

 A Laravel 12 backend API with Sanctum authentication for secure API access.
+This project is a simple API for a web application.

 ## Prerequisites